Rowlf the Dog: The Muppets

 In 1976, Rowlf joined the recurring cast of The Muppet Show as the show's pianist.
 Rowlf also played Dr. Bob, the wisecracking doctor in the recurring medical drama parody skit "Veterinarian's Hospital", alongside nurses Janice and Miss Piggy.
 Though considered one of the main characters, he rarely interacted with any of the backstage plots involving the show's weekly guest stars.

-Rowlf achieved movie stardom with his appearance in The Muppet Movie (1979).
-The film depicts Rowlf's origin as a musician, at a piano bar, who is discovered by Kermit while on his way to Hollywood.
-In the scene, Rowlf and Kermit sing the duet "I Hope That Somethin' Better Comes Along!", a song about their troubles with women.
-Afterwards, Rowlf leaves the bar and joins Kermit and the other Muppets on their trip to Hollywood in search of fame and fortune.
-He later plays the harmonica during Gonzo's song "I'm Going to Go Back There Someday".
+Rowlf has a primary role in The Muppet Movie (1979).
 In 1984, Baby Rowlf debuted playing a toy piano during a musical number in The Muppets Take Manhattan.
 This fantasy sequence with the Muppets as babies was so popular that it resulted in the successful animated cartoon spinoff Muppet Babies.
 He was voiced on that program by Katie Leigh.

 Jim Henson's last public performance as Rowlf before his death was as guest on The Arsenio Hall Show in 1989.
-For several years afterward, the character was retired out of deference to Henson's memory (only returning for silent cameos in The Muppet Christmas Carol and Muppet Treasure Island), as he was both the first Muppet to achieve popularity and, according to some sources, the character closest to Jim Henson's personality, with Henson's son Brian saying in the introduction to episode 117 of The Muppet Show: "Kermit was my father's best known character, but a lot of people think he was more like Rowlf in real life except he couldn't play the piano as well."
+For several years afterward, the character was retired out of deference to Henson's memory (only returning for silent cameos in The Muppets Celebrate Jim Henson, The Muppet Christmas Carol and Muppet Treasure Island), as he was both the first Muppet to achieve popularity and, according to some sources, the character closest to Jim Henson's personality, with Henson's son Brian saying in the introduction to episode 117 of The Muppet Show: "Kermit was my father's best known character, but a lot of people think he was more like Rowlf in real life except he couldn't play the piano as well."